ChrisP1108/WP_Custom_API/readme.txt

 == IMPORTANT ==

+Make sure you update the SECRET_KEY constant in the Config.php file for security prior to use.
 Avoid modifying any files in the `includes` folder, as these are core files for the plugin.
 All files that you will be working with will be inside the `api` folder.